winitzki/scall/tutorial/programming_dhall.md

 Imported values are referentially transparent: a repeated import of the same external resource is guaranteed to give the same value.
 See [the Dhall documentation on safety guarantees](https://docs.dhall-lang.org/discussions/Safety-guarantees.html) for more details.

-#### Organizing modules in subdirectories
+#### Organizing modules and submodules

-The Dhall standard library (the ["Prelude"](https://prelude.dhall-lang.org)) stores code in subdirectories organized by type name.
+The Dhall standard library (the ["prelude"](https://prelude.dhall-lang.org)) stores code in subdirectories organized by type name.
 For instance, functions working with the `Natural` type are in the `Natural/` subdirectory, functions working with `List`s are in the `List/` subdirectory, and so on.
 This convention helps make the code for imports more visual: